WisdomTree Investments: History

+WisdomTree has been expanding into other digital assets, such as the launch of cryptocurrency ETPs in Europe, which are listed on the Swiss stock exchange.
+Other digital assets initiatives include WisdomTree’s Enhanced Commodity Strategy Fund (GCC), the first ETF to provide exposure to bitcoin futures, WisdomTree’s second investment in blockchain-based infrastructure provider Securrency Inc. and products like WisdomTree Crypto Mega Cap Equal Weight ETP, which is backed by physical assets including cryptocurrencies, as well as WisdomTree Crypto Market (BLOC) and WisdomTree Crypto Altcoins (WALT).

-In 2022 ETFS Capital, WisdomTree's largest single shareholder with a 10.5% stake, tried to take a seat on the board of WisdomTree.
+In early 2022 ETFS Capital Limited, WisdomTree's largest single shareholder with a 10.5% stake, tried to take a seat on the board of WisdomTree.
 According to a 13D regulatory filing with the SEC from January 2022, ETFS Capital chairman Graham Tuckwell described what he saw as the underperformance of WisdomTree and said the company had “been unwilling to date to work constructively” toward giving him a seat on the board since discussions began.
 A March 8, 2022 13D filing disclosed that another WisdomTree investor, Lion Point Capital, supported ETFS Capital’s efforts to take a seat on the board.
 The filing revealed ETFS Capital and Lion Point Capital had entered into a Group Agreement to “seek changes to the composition of the board and management” of WisdomTree, with the intention to “work constructively with the issuer to arrive at a solution that puts the issuer in the best position to unlock value for the benefit of all stockholders”.

 In a regulatory filing from March 14, 2022, WisdomTree issued a ‘poison pill’, officially known as a shareholder rights agreement, to prevents any investor from acquiring more than 10% of the common stock in the company until the day after the company’s annual general meeting in June or potentially until March 2023 if extended by a shareholder vote.

 In March, 2022, a WisdomTree was forced to redeem all shares of 3NIS, a leveraged ETP that moved inverse nickel prices.
 Due to a major short squeeze for the commodity, nickel prices shot up 250% in a few days and the ETF's daily price dropped below zero.
 A statement from WisdomTree said "Investors should not expect to get paid for the securities they hold."

+In May 2022, WisdomTree reached an agreement with ETFS Capital and Lion Point Capital.
+As part of the settlement agreement, WisdomTree expanded its Board of Directors from seven to nine directors and appointed two independent directors.
+In addition, WisdomTree terminated the ‘poison pill’ that had been issued in March 2022 and announced that the company would seek stockholder approval to declassify its Board of Directors at the 2022 Annual Meeting of stockholders.